EIDA/mediatorws/docs/installing/docker.rst

 **Deployment**:

-The container can be run using the provided :code:`docker-compose.yml` configuration file.
+The container should be run using the provided :code:`docker-compose.yml` configuration file.

 .. code::

   $ docker-compose up -d

-The container should be run using the provided :code:`docker-compose.yml` configuration.
-When deploying for the first time you have to kickstart the harvesting for *stationlite*:
+When deploying for the first time you are required to kickstart the harvesting for *stationlite*:

 .. code::